ryboe/CSS3/README.md

   and supported everything.
 Some of this stuff won't be implemented in browsers for *years*.
 With a few exceptions, if it's in the spec, it's supported.
 * __Productive__: Full set of completions for every property, including many prefixed properties.
+W3C Validation.
 Easily insert the minified HTML5 Doctor Reset or normalize.css.
-Lightning quick insert for Google Fonts ([see below](https://github.com/y0ssar1an/CSS3#quickly-insert-google-fonts)).
 * __Modern__: Bad, old CSS is flagged.
 Unnecessarily prefixed properties aren't highlighted.
 Catches lots of mistakes.
 * __Faithful__: Follows the spec extremely closely, with minor deviations that